luapower/nw/nw.md

 Get/set the anchors: they can be any combination of 'ltrb' characters representing left, top, right and bottom anchors respectively.

-Anchors are a simple but very powerful way of doing stitched layouting.
+Anchors are a simple but very effective way of doing stitched layouting.
-This is how they work: there's four possible anchors, one for each side of a view.
+This is how they work: there's four possible anchors which you can set, one for each side of the view.
 Setting an anchor on one side fixates the distance between that side and the same side of the window the view is on, so that when the window is moved/resized, the view is also moved/resized in order to preserve the initial distance to that side of the window.

 #### `view:rect_changed(x, y, w, h)`

-Event: view's size and/or position changed.

 #### `view:was_moved(x, y)`

-Event: view was moved.

 #### `view:was_resized(w, h)`

-Event: view was resized.
+Event: view's size and/or position changed.

 ## Mouse